 Slow Metabolism (7)

-Extreme calorie deprivation from a bad fat loss diet causes your body to slow down its energy use and expenditure in an effort to save you from perceived starvation.
+Extreme calorie deprivation from a bad fat loss diet causes your body to slow down its energy use and expenditure to save you from perceived starvation.
 Once this happens, your metabolism slows down, which means you keep having a harder time burning calories and you may even realize that you are adding on weight instead of losing it.

 As stated above, any fat loss diet that claims to help you lose 30 pounds in 30 days is most probably not providing your body with enough food.
 When you do not eat enough, your body has to turn to other sources to use them as an energy source to keep you and your body going.
-Without enough calories, your body will start getting the said energy from siphoning it from your muscles, which then leads to muscle loss.
+Without enough calories, your body will start getting the said energy from siphoning it from your muscles, leading to muscle loss.

 When you don’t eat enough, your stomach will always be growling and you will find yourself always thinking about food.